MiguelMJ/Candle/doc/md/lights_shadows.md

 <td align="center"> <img width="300px" src="intersection_2.png" alt="Intersection of edge and directed light example"> <br> <em>Second case: Intersection between an edge and the source of a directed light</em> </td>
 </tr>
 </table>
-You should avoid this when disposing the edges and lights in the scene.
+You should avoid this when placing the edges and lights in the scene.

 # Customizing the lights